liamblaschka/To-Do-List/README.md

 # To-Do-List

 ## Description
-A To Do List made in C++ using SFML.
+A To-Do List made in C++ using SFML.
 Features include an editable title, ability to add, delete, edit and reorder tasks, ability to mark tasks as complete with the check box.
 The tasks are stored in a csv file, their text, order and states are all saved between runs of the program.

 ### Skills demonstrated:
 - C++